 Christkindlimarkt at Zurich Central Station

 My first Christmas market experience in a railway station was in Zurich.
 The Christkindlimarkt (Swiss pronunciation) takes place inside the entrance hall of Zurich Central Station.
-The hall also offers public art.
-So I saw the sculpture “L’ange Protecteur” created by Niki de Saint Phalle.
+Here I also found some striking public art.
+So I saw high above me a work by Niki de Saint Phalle.
+The title of her sculpture was “L’ange Protecteur“.

 A cozy IC instead of a busy ICE